-Being an artist,craftsman and am gifted with an eye for detail and design, I do know how the color wheel works, how to incorporate fabric, hardware, flooring and other elements into the pretty or handsome package.
+As an artist, being gifted with an eye for detail and design, I’m quite familiar with how the color wheel works, how to coordinate textiles, hardware, flooring and other elements to make one pretty (or handsome) package.
 Also, living full-time in an RV, I know what works and doesn’t work for wear and tear.

 Oh, and just because most of us don’t have a piece of paper with letters at the ends of our names, it doesn’t preclude any of us coming to the conclusion that RV interior colors…well…just…plain…SUCK! (sorry RV manufacturers, nothing personal, just being truthful *wink*).

 WOW, what a difference, huh?